Table of Contents

 Low-income earners can access quality healthcare through Arizona Health Care Cost Containment System (AHCCCS).

 AHCCCS is the Arizona Medicaid program that subsidizes the healthcare needs of eligible low-income earners.
-Parents or caretakers of children below 19 and pregnant women may qualify for the program even if they are enrolled in Medicare.
+Parents or caretakers of children below 19 and pregnant women may qualify for the program even if enrolled in Medicare.
 Qualified recipients receive many benefits, including COVID-19 vaccines and assistive technology.

 In 2021, families of four with an income at or below $36,570 and individuals who earn $17,774 or less may qualify for Medicaid in Arizona.
 Arizona’s KidsCare program also provides health care services to children whose families earn $54,325 or less (family of four).